Year 4

 PE

-We recognise the importance PE plays in the curriculum and we are committed to providing all children with opportunities to engage in Physical Education.
-Sessions aim to develop children's basic physical competencies, build confidence in their ability and build the foundations for a lifelong love of sport, physical activity and a healthy lifestyle.
+We recognise the importance that PE plays in the curriculum and we are committed to providing all children with opportunities to engage in Physical Education.
+Sessions aim to develop children's basic physical competencies, build confidence in their ability and enhancing the foundations for a lifelong love of sport, physical activity and a healthy lifestyle.
 PE lessons encourage children to compete against themselves and others whilst being challenged to improve their physical, social, emotional and thinking skills.
-We are lucky enough to have specialised sports coaches to deliver some of our PE sessions, the children this term will be covering Dodgeball, OAA, Cricket and Athletics.
+We are lucky enough to have specialised sports coaches to deliver some of our PE sessions, the children this term will be covering ball skills, swimming, gymnastics and basketball.